consiglionazionaledellericerche/jscontact-tools/README.md

 3. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) as well as the additonal components defined in [draft-ietf-calext-vcard-jscontact-extensions](https://datatracker.ietf.org/doc/draft-ietf-calext-vcard-jscontact-extensions/) are matched.

-4. An unmatched property is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350`.
+4. An unmatched property is converted into an entry of the topmost Card/CardGroup `ietf.org:rfc0000:props` map.
 The following unmatched properties are considered:
     CLIENTPIDMAP
     XML

-5. An unmatched parameter is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350:<vCard Property Name>`.
+5. An unmatched parameter is converted into an entry of an object `ietf.org:rfc0000:params` map.
 The following unmatched parameters are considered:
     PID
-    SORT-AS (only for vCard N property)
-    CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)
+    SORT-AS

 6. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.